 Many of the wonderful buildings available online are designed to scale; some are fanciful while others represent real places.
 Discover links to sources of free printable buildings in many scales, from 1:24 or G scale for dolls houses and railway buildings, to smaller scales for railroads, dioramas, and gaming terrains.
 Most of the options are in full color, but some are specifically designed to be colored by the user.

 Several traditional style glitter or coconut houses (sometimes called Putz houses) can be made in miniature for scale villages, as Christmas tree decorations, or for special gift boxes or table favors.
-The sets of printable buildings include:
+This tutorial will walk you through how to make one.

 The Online Theatre Collections of the famous Victoria and Albert Museum in London has two antique paper toys available from downloadable files.